Oct. 24, 2019

 Carol M. Kilmister, SPHR, SHRM-SCP, Human Resource Consultant

 Carol Kilmister is a Human Resource Consultant in the Legal and HR Services Department at Primex3 where she provides training, guidance, and support to Property & Liability members.
 Prior to coming to Primex3, she worked for many years as the Director of HR for a multi-district SAU in NH.
 She is a graduate of Rivier University with a Master of Science degree in Human Resource Administration and holds a Bachelor of Science degree in Business Administration from Plymouth State University.
 In addition, she holds national certification as a senior HR professional from both HRCI and SHRM.
-She serves on the board of directors of the Greater Concord HR Association of SHRM as well as the Association of NH Public Employer HR Administrators (ANHPEHRA).
+She serves on the board of directors of the Greater Concord HR Association of SHRM (HRAGC) as well as the Association of NH Public Employer HR Administrators (ANHPEHRA).

 David Bullock currently serves as a Claims Consultant at Primex3, handling property and liability claims and managing unemployment compensation appeals at the NH Department of Employment Security.
 David has developed a specialized expertise in employment related claims.
 David recently received his Chartered Property Casualty Underwriter designation and attained his Senior Claims Law Associate designation.
 David previously worked as an Anti-Discrimination Investigator for the New Hampshire Commission for Human Rights, the state agency charged with enforcing the state civil rights law in employment, housing, and public accommodations.
 David graduated from Ohio University receiving a Bachelor’s of Arts in English and History and from the University of New Hampshire receiving a Master’s Degree in Public Administration.